shudarshon/logrotate/README.md

 # logrotate

-this repository contains logrotation configuration of various applications. not recommended to use in production servers
+This repository contains logrotation configuration of various applications.
+Not recommended to use in production servers.